-New furnaces sometimes emit smoke and an odor during the first 5-10 minutes of initial use due to paint and oils burning off the heating chamber.
-Do not mistake this for a malfunctioning furnace.
+New furnaces typically emit minimal smoke and an odor during the first 5-10 minutes of initial use due to oils burning off the heating chamber.
+This does not indicate a malfunctioning furnace.
 Opening the windows and doors prior to first use will help reduce smoke and odors.